How does your herb garden grow? We’ve got some simple tips that will help your leafy friends flourish.

 Herb Garden Tutorial

-Check out this video, as we follow instructions from the Village’s head gardener for starting your own container herb garden.
+Check out this video, as we follow instructions from The Village’s head gardener for starting your own container herb garden.

 INSTRUCTIONS